inorbit-ai/edge-sdk-python/README.md

 ## Development

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information related to developing the code.

 ## The Three Commands You Need To Know

 1. `pip install -e .[dev]`

     This will install your package in editable mode with all the required development dependencies (i.e. `tox`).

 2. `make build`

-    This will run `tox` which will run all your tests in both Python 3.7 and Python 3.8 as well as linting your code.
+    This will run `tox` which will run all your tests in Python 3.8 - 3.11 as well as linting your code.

 3. `make clean`

     This will clean up various Python and build generated files so that you can ensure that you are working in a clean environment.